brittonlaroche/realm-tensorflow/README.md

 ![End to End](./img/TensorFlowDiagramSimple2.png)

-In the diagram above we see the most common application, using GCP for heavy lifting Google ML on large complex tasks, and the browser for prediction and training small tasks.
-Gone are the days of installing complex Hadoop infrastructure and Spark.
+In the diagram above we see the most common application, using GCP for heavy lifting in Google ML on large complex tasks, and the browser for prediction and training small tasks.
+Gone are the days of installing a complex Hadoop infrastructure and Spark.
 Today we can deploy MongoDB atlas as a service and GCP machine learning as a service and accomplish great things with zero installation and maintenance.

 ![end](./img/section-end.png)